Namibia women's national cricket team

-The Namibia women's national cricket team, nicknamed the Capricorn Eagles, represents the country of Namibia in international women's cricket.
+The Namibia women's national cricket team, nicknamed the Capricorn Eagles, represents Namibia in international women's cricket.
 The team is organised by Cricket Namibia, which has been a member of the International Cricket Council (ICC) since 1992.

 History

 Namibia made its international debut at the 2004 ICC Africa Women's Twenty20 Championship in Tanzania, but failed to win a match.
 The team's closest result came in the opening match against Kenya, where they were bowled out for 106, and eventually lost by five wickets.
 In the second game, against Uganda, they lost by 152 runs, while in the final game, against Tanzania, they were bowled out for just 29, and lost by ten wickets.
 After their debut, Namibia did not compete in another Africa-wide tournament until the 2011 ICC Africa Women's Twenty20 Championship in Uganda.
 They have since regularly competed in ICC Africa competitions, without much success.
 Namibia also play in regional competitions against other southern African teams, and in the past have appeared in South African provincial competitions (as the national men's team does).

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between Namibia women and other ICC members since 1 July 2018 have the full WT20I status.

 Namibia's first WT20I matches were contested as part of the Botswana 7s tournament in August 2018 against Botswana, Lesotho, Malawi, Mozambique, Sierra Leone and Zambia (Zambia's matches were not classified as WT20Is as they had a Botswanan player in their squad).
 Namibia finished top of the table, winning all five group stage matches and won the final against Sierra Leone by a margin of nine wickets.

 In July 2019, the International Cricket Council (ICC) suspended Zimbabwe Cricket, with the team barred from taking part in ICC events.
 The following month, with Zimbabwe banned from taking part in international cricket tournaments, the ICC confirmed that Namibia would replace them in the 2019 ICC Women's World Twenty20 Qualifier tournament.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Namibia were named in the 2021 ICC Women's T20 World Cup Africa Qualifier regional group, alongside ten other teams.

 In March 2024, Cricket Namibia awarded professional contracts to members of the women's team for the first time, with 10 players receiving a contract.
 As a result, Cricket Namibia became the first sporting body in Namibia to award central contracts to both men and women.